Inci8/gdscript-platformer-tutorial-project/README.md

 Further changes may be added in future.

-👉 The finished game can be downloaded here: https://8ynd.itch.io/jumping-knight
+👉 The game can be downloaded here for free: https://8ynd.itch.io/jumping-knight